 The Cooperative Children’s Book Center at the University of Wisconsin – Madison analyzes the children’s books that publishers send them every year.
 Last year, they received 698 picture books.
 Just two of them – TWO out of 698 – had main characters who had disabilities.

 What about the picture books at your house?
 How many do you have?
 How many have characters with disabilities?
+The book collection at my godson’s house is probably typical.
+Four big piles of books with no disabled characters, and two very small stacks that have major or minor characters with disabilities.

 Why does it matter?